Board Members

 Marilyn Koblan

-“As a new-to-the-sport Masters Rower I was able to walk into a boathouse and someone handed me an oar - it was that simple.
+A driving factor behind the creation of PRF Marilyn discovered, "as a new-to-the-sport Masters Rower I was able to walk into a boathouse and someone handed me an oar - it was that simple.
 Ultimately, that is what PRF wants for all individuals with impairments.”
-Marilyn is Cofounder and Executive Director of Para Rowing Foundation.

 Wanting to apply these experiences to athletes with disability in rowing, Marilyn asked a simple question - what do para athletes need to freely be a part of the rowing community and achieve their fullest potential?
 The answer was simple: a para athlete needs exactly what any athlete needs: Opportunities, Accessibility, and Expertise.